PixelGirl/WirelessCommunication/README.md

 make sure you have wget installed
 use your preferred package manager to do so if not
-or `choco install wget` i you are unfortunate enough to be using windows
+or `choco install wget` if you are unfortunate enough to be using windows

 then execute `setup.sh`